 The Es Moli hotel in Deia

 I practically had to be prised out of my room the following morning – it had stunning views across the valley and a four-poster bed – but I had another hotel to check out – the Es Moli, just a short walk away on the other side of Deia and also delightful.

 However I was back at La Residencia that night for its 80s disco on the lawn, dancing the night away to Wham and Duran Duran.
 Local resident Lord Lloyd-Weber was also there and for those who wanted to continue the party on after La Resi called it a night, there was Deia’s most popular (and only) bar at Sa Fonda, which was pumping live music across the valley.

 At the end of a memorable night I walked home along the moonlit road to the Es Moli hotel across the valley.
 The real world – and especially the drinking dens of Magaluf – seemed wonderfully far away.

-Easyjet, Monarch, British Airways and Ryanair all fly to Palma, Mallorca from the UK.
+Easyjet, British Airways and Ryanair all fly to Palma, Majorca from the UK

 Sheraton Mallorca Golf Hotel

 Belmond La Residencia, Deia

 16m sailing boat Vita Bel II from Cala d’Or